bio-learn/biolearn/doc/hurdle_api_guide.md

 - Your API key may be invalid or expired
 - Verify you're using a production API key from https://dashboard.hurdle.bio

+**"Missing X/Y required CpG sites"**
+- Your data is missing some required CpG sites
+- The error will show examples of missing sites
+- Use one of biolearn's imputation methods before calling predict()

 **"No required CpG sites found in data"**
 - Your methylation data doesn't contain any of the required CpG sites
 - Ensure your data uses Illumina array probe IDs (e.g., "cg00000029")

 **"User consent required to send data to external API"**